prasanna0913/tableau_challenege/README.md

 ![start_stations](Images/start_stations.PNG)
 ![end_stations](Images/end_stations.PNG)

-From the above plots, its clear that the most popular start station and the end station is the "Grove St Path" to start and end the rides.
+From the above plots, its clear that "Grove St Path" is the most popular start station and the end station to start and end their rides.
-Probably this is a big station with more of citi bikes available for rides.
+Probably this is a big station with more number of citi bikes available for rides.

 Solution: Few stations have less than 10 rides.
 These stations should be promoted by publishing adds or can encourage the riders by offering discounts.

 # What are the peak hours in which bikes are used during summer months?
 Number of rides for each Month broken down by time(hour) and Year (2019 & 2020).
 Color shows details about Year.
 The marks are labeled by number of rides.
 The view is filtered on Month, which keeps June, July, and August.